• Home

 Evaluation order

-Here is a diagram representing rule matching behavior:
+This diagram represents rule matching behavior:

 A tree diagram showing rule matching behavior.